siccar/deploy_azure/README.md

 Now fixup the Tenant-Service, we need to seed the Database with a default tenant and copy the SSL Certificate into the Tenant Service

+* Create and embed SSL certificate in Tenant/Identity Server - copy into persistent volume and update yaml paths
 * Configure and Initialise database
-* Create and embed SSL certificate in Tenant/Identity Server

 !!
 WARNING still in development